harshit-coder-dev/cab-app/README.md

 Nest is [MIT licensed](LICENSE).

-I have done documentation using swagger providing some images
+I have done documentation using swagger